History in the making as all-transgender team TRUK United face Dulwich Hamlet Women in first for English fo...

 The friendly arrives amid a renewed focus on the place of transgender people within sport, in particular trans women, from the debate over Lia Thomas competing in the NCAA Swimming Championships, to the recent suspension of an 'LGBT-inclusive' five-a-side league in London over its adherence to the FA's "archaic" rules on trans players.

-For Elmore, as a cisgender female football, she is proud to try and lead the way by showing that concerns over the future of women's sport is little more than a moral panic.
+For Elmore, as a cisgender female football player, she is proud to try and lead the way by showing that concerns over the future of women's sport is little more than a moral panic.

 She says: "I know it's a hot topic, but I feel there needs to be more normalcy on women playing football.
 I hate this stigma, this barrier that women cannot be themselves and play the sport that they love.
 I hope this match shines a light on that.